-2010 PLAN
+Amended 2010 PLAN

-Name and position(1) Number of units Uli Hacksell, Chief Executive Officer Thomas H. Aasen, Executive Vice President, Chief Financial Officer and Chief Business Officer - Roger Mills, Executive Vice President, Development All Current Executive Officers as a Group - All Current Non-Executive Directors as a Group(2) 60,000(3) All Current Employees as a Group (excluding all current executive officers)
+Name and position(1) Number of units Uli Hacksell, Chief Executive Officer Thomas H. Aasen, Executive Vice President, Chief Financial Officer and Chief Business Officer Roger Mills, Executive Vice President, Development and Chief Medical Officer Glenn F. Baity, Vice President and General Counsel All Current Executive Officers as a Group All Current Non-Executive Directors as a Group(2) 101,500(3) All Current Employees as a Group (excluding all current executive officers)

-(1) Except as listed in the table, no other awards that may be made under the 2010 Plan are currently determinable, as there are no guaranteed or contractually required awards.
-Future grants are subject to approval of our Board or the applicable committee.
-Does not include Mr. Kaiser or Dr. Tolf, each of whom is no longer one of our officers.

-(2) Includes the two nominees for re-election at the Annual Meeting.
-Does not include Dr. Walton, who is resigning from the Board effective April 30, 2010.
+- (1) Except as listed in the table, no other awards that may be made under the Amended 2010 Plan are currently determinable, as there are no guaranteed or contractually required awards.
+Future grants are subject to approval of our Board or the applicable committee. - (2) Includes the three nominees for re-election at the Annual Meeting. - (3) As described in the paragraph preceding the table, this amount reflects the NSO grants to be made pursuant to our new non-employee director compensation plan at the Annual Meeting.
+This new compensation plan, which goes into effect on June 1, 2013, is described under "Director Compensation" below.